NAU-OSS-Archive/Group-5-2018/README.md

 ## Goals

+The development status of this project is at the early planning stages.

 - [ ] Review current status for additional desired improvements to be implemented
 - [ ] Bring project 'up to date' and review security vulnerabilities
+- [ ] Implement new features

 ## Features: